Teff: Uses

+Farmers in Ethiopia believe that consumers prefer white teff over darker varieties.
+As a nutritious fodder, teff is used to feed ruminants in Ethiopia and horses in the US.
+It is a source of animal feed, especially during the dry season, and it is often preferred over straw from other cereals.
+Teff grass can be used as a construction material when mixed with mud to plaster the walls of local grain storage facilities.

+Nutrition

 Uncooked teff is 9% water, 73% carbohydrates, 13% protein, and 2% fat.
-Cooked teff is 75% water, 20% carbohydrates, 4% protein, and less than 1% fat (table).
-A 100 g reference serving of cooked teff provides 101 kcal of food energy, is a rich source of protein, dietary fiber, and manganese, and contains moderate amounts of thiamin, phosphorus, iron, magnesium, and zinc (table).
+Cooked teff is 75% water, 20% carbohydrates, 4% protein, and less than 1% fat.
+A 100 g reference serving of cooked teff provides 101 kcal of food energy, is a rich source of protein, dietary fiber, and manganese, and contains moderate amounts of thiamin, phosphorus, iron, magnesium, and zinc.
 The fiber content in teff is also higher than in most other cereals.

-While teff is gluten free, a method has been developed to process teff into a flour with a wider range of baking applications, such as for bread and pasta.
+Teff is gluten free, and a method has been developed to process teff into a flour with a wider range of baking applications, such as for bread and pasta.

 Patent and bio-piracy

 In 2003, a Dutch company, Health and Performance Food International (HPFI), paired with the Ethiopian Institute of Biodiversity Conservation to introduce teff to European markets.
-The original agreement was for Ethiopia to provide HPFI with a dozen strains of teff to market globally, and the two entities would split the proceeds.

-HPFI's CEO, Jan Roosjen, had taken out two patents on teff in 2003 and 2007, claiming that his way of milling and storing the flour was unique.
-HPFI went bankrupt in 2009, allowing Roosjen to continue to utilize those patents and the marketing rights for the grain while being freed from the original agreement with Ethiopia.
+The agreement was for Ethiopia to provide HPFI with a dozen strains of teff to market globally, and the two entities would split the proceeds.
+HPFI's CEO, Jans Roosjen, took out two patents on teff in 2003 and 2007, claiming that his way of milling and storing the flour was unique.
+HPFI went bankrupt in 2009, allowing Roosjen to utilize those patents and the marketing rights for the grain while being freed from the original agreement with Ethiopia.
 Ethiopia only received 4,000 euros over five years of collaboration.

-Roosjen ended up suing a Dutch bakery company, Bakers, for patent infringement because they were selling teff baked goods.
-The Dutch patent office declared that the patent was void, citing that the methods used to bake and mix flours were 'general professional knowledge.
-The deadline for Roosjen to appeal the decision expired in 2019, officially allowing Ethiopia access to Dutch teff markets.
+Roosjen sued a Dutch bakery company, Bakels, for patent infringement through selling teff baked goods.
+The Dutch patent office declared the patent void, stating that the methods used to bake and mix flours were "general professional knowledge".
+Teff is inherent to Ethiopia's national culture and identity.
+The government of Ethiopia has expressed intent to hold Roosjen accountable under patent law, and to regain ownership over international markets of its most important food.

-However, Roosjen's company Ancientgrains BV still maintains patent rights in Belgium, Germany, Britain, Austria and Italy.

-Teff is inherent to Ethiopia's national culture and identity, and the government of Ethiopia has expressed intent to hold Roosjen accountable to the fullest extent of international patent law, as well as to regain ownership over international markets of its most important food.